Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

    Note that this colorspace standard does not specify a Y'CbCr encoding since it is not meant to be encoded to Y'CbCr.
-So this default Y'CbCr encoding was picked because it is the HDTV encoding.
+So this default Y'CbCr encoding was picked because it is the woke HDTV encoding.

-The chromaticities of the primary colors and the white reference are:
+The chromaticities of the woke primary colors and the woke white reference are:

 .. flat-table:: DCI-P3 Chromaticities